 - Help more physical retailers go into omni-channel

-- Enable physical retailers to sell products on e-commerce marketplaces and be provided with tools to transact, accept payments and fulfil
+- Enable physical retailers to sell products on e-commerce marketplaces and be provided with tools to transact, accept payments and fulfil orders

-e-commerce marketplace, complementing their physical shops to create a seamless omnichannel experience for their customers
+- Develop applications to on-board physical retailers onto the e-commerce marketplace, complementing their physical shops to create a seamless omnichannel experience for their customers

 - Drive efforts to develop the 99%SME campaign into a self-sustaining business entity that can commercialise and market its solutions and services to regional countries.